ElektraInitiative/libelektra/src/plugins/lua/README.md

 	    return 0
     end

+Further examples can be found in the [lua](lua/) directory.

 ## Disclaimer ##

 Note, this is a technical preview.
 It might have severe bugs and the API might change in the future.

 Be also aware that a Lua script will never be as performant as a native C/C++ plugin.
+Spinning up the interpreter takes additional time and resources.